-The key to making it work is acceptance.
+The key to making it work is accepted.
 Accept that a work-life balance is going to be impossible.
 You have to prioritize what is really important to you and make it work.

 Build a network of support, whether you’re single or married.
 If you feel compelled to work long hours, make the moments with your loved ones really special.

-While your friends are busy raising a family and making a home, you can find just as much fulfillment in your high profile career.
+While your friends are busy raising a family and making a home, you can find just as much fulfilment in your high profile career.
 Don’t let stereotypes affect what you want.

 For all you know, your married friends probably envy your lifestyle and freedom as a single career woman.